-As much work as you may have put into planning the perfect wedding, the real effort to making a marriage last starts the day after you say "I do."
-Marriage is a huge, exciting life transition.
-But along with newlywed bliss, comes a set of new challenges as well.
-So before you tie the knot, we're breaking down the most common fights just-married couples face.
-This way, you and your fiancé will know how to work through these issues — just in case they happen to arise during your first year as husband and wife.
+Marriage is a huge, exciting life transition, but along with newlywed bliss, comes a set of new challenges as well.
+So before you tie the knot, we're breaking down the most common issues and fights just-married couples face.
+This way, you and your fiancé will know how to work through these issues — just in case they happen to arise during your first year as a married pair.

 In the days and weeks after their wedding, some couples may suffer from "wedding withdrawal" and feel a sense of boredom or even sadness.
 "Couples spend months, if not years, planning and producing their wedding.
 But when the bridal shower, rehearsal dinner, reception and honeymoon are in the rear view mirror, you and your husband will need to transition back to minutiae of everyday life," says Dr. Howard Forman, Assistant Professor of Psychiatry at Albert Einstein College of Medicine.